 What Kiwi Alarms Offers Instead

-I'm a local business.
-I've been here since 2006.
+I'm Scott Ferguson.
+I've been in the alarm industry since 2006 and founded Kiwi Alarms in 2024.
 I'll be here when something needs fixing.
 And I won't knock on your door at 9:30pm.

 Call or text 775-247-7782 for a free consultation.
 No pressure, no time limit, no one telling you a technician is around the corner.